bitfireAT/davx5-manual/introduction.rst

 #.
 Download and install DAVx⁵ and, if you want to synchronize tasks, OpenTasks.
 #.
 Open DAVx⁵.
 #.
-Allow it to be whitelisted from battery saving.
+Follow the instructions of the start screen (permissions, battery saving etc.).
 #.
 Tap on ⊕ to create a new account.
 #.
 Enter your base URL / email address and login credentials.
    You can get the base URL from your service provider and/or our `list of tested services </tested-with>`_.
 #.
 Finish the steps to create the account.
 #.
 Select the account in DAVx⁵.
 #.
 Select the address books and calendars/task lists you want to have synchronized so that they are shown with checkmark (☑).
-Grant contact, event and task access permissions when asked.
 #.
+Force sync (🗘)floating action button ↺) if you want the data to be available immediately.
-You can now access your address books, events and tasks using the respective apps (Contacts, Calendar, S Planner, OpenTasks etc.) on your device.
+#.
+Access your address books, events and tasks using your favorite apps (Contacts, Calendar, S Planner, OpenTasks, …).

 When you create a contact/event, select the desired DAVx⁵ account as storage location.
 Local contacts/events will stay on your phone and not be synchronized.
 If you're using DAVx⁵ the first time, you may want to :faq:`transfer your local contacts to the CardDAV server <existing-contacts-are-not-synced>`.

-On some devices (like Xiaomi), :faq:`additional steps are required to allow DAVx⁵ to run automatically <synchronization-is-not-run-as-expected>`.
+On some devices (like Huawei and Xiaomi), :faq:`additional steps are required to allow DAVx⁵ to run automatically <synchronization-is-not-run-as-expected>`.